Jet2.com

-Jet2.com Limited is a British low-cost airline based at Leeds Bradford Airport, England.
+Jet2.com Limited is an English low-cost airline with headquarters in Leeds.
+The airline is based at Leeds Bradford Airport, England.
 It offers scheduled and charter flights from the United Kingdom.
 As of 2022, it is the third-largest scheduled airline in the UK, behind easyJet and British Airways.
-Jet2 is also officially the largest tour operator in the UK after overtaking TUI in 2023.
+Since 2023, Jet2 has also been the largest tour operator in the UK.

-Further bases are at Belfast International, Birmingham, Bournemouth, Bristol, East Midlands, Edinburgh, Glasgow, Liverpool, London–Luton, London–Stansted, Manchester and Newcastle airports.
+Further bases are at Belfast International, Birmingham, Bournemouth, Bristol, East Midlands, Edinburgh, Glasgow, Liverpool, London-Gatwick, London–Luton, London–Stansted, Manchester and Newcastle airports.
 The company holds a United Kingdom Civil Aviation Authority Type A Operating Licence to carry passengers, cargo and mail on aircraft with 20 or more seats.
 Jet2 also offers a charter service through its Jet2charters brand.

 History

 Origins

-Jet2.com Limited is a subsidiary of Jet2 plc, an aviation services group.
+Jet2.com is a subsidiary of Jet2 plc, an aviation services group.
 The airline began operating commercial aircraft in 1983 under the name Channel Express, when it was purchased by the Dart Group's current Executive Chairman, Philip Meeson.
 Initially a freight operator, from 2001, the airline also began operating passenger charter services using Boeing aircraft to international destinations on mainly short and medium-haul routes.